 Security Camera Technology

-With the latest technology, you install a mobile app, so you monitor your home on the days you expect delivery.
+With the latest technology, you install a mobile app to monitor your home on the days you expect delivery.
 The app alerts you if anyone once comes near your front door—be it your package or thief.

-The security cameras come with different kinds of styles and sensors.
+The security cameras come in different kinds of styles and sensors.
 Bullet cameras are easy to see, so they ward off criminals.
 Dome cameras are discrete but not as visible.
-Weather resistant equipment is a smart choice along with night vision.
+Weather-resistant equipment is a smart choice along with night vision.
 Motion detection works, but infrared technology works better.
-It all depends on your budget, but the higher quality of equipment the more likely you will catch or ward off the thieves.
+It all depends on your budget, but the higher the quality of equipment, the more likely you will catch or ward off the thieves.

 UPS Didn't Leave Package at My Doorstep

 United Parcel Service (UPS) tried to deliver a package, but I wasn't home.
 The driver didn't want to leave it unattended.
 Instead, he took it to the local UPS store for me to pick up the next day.
 Now, I didn't request UPS not to leave it.
 The driver took the initiative and thought best not to leave the package at the doorstep.
 I know the shipment was huge, so it made sense.
 Huge enough to be seen from the street, so I am thankful.
 With that, it looks like UPS and possibly other carriers are taking precautions against package theft.

 FedEx left my package at my doorstep behind my planters.
 The photo shows you can see the small parcel, but it blends in with the front door scene, so no one notices it.
 You can set up your porch so a delivery blends in with the scheme.

 What To Do If Your Package is Stolen